sveltia/sveltia-cms/README.md

   - Solves problems with Chinese, Japanese and Korean (CJK) [IME](https://en.wikipedia.org/wiki/Input_method) text input in the rich text editor for the Markdown widget[^54].
   - Raises a validation error instead of failing silently if the `single_file` structure is used and a required field is not filled in any of the locales[^55].
   - Fields in non-default locales are validated as expected[^13].
+  - No internal error is thrown when changing the locale[^103].

 ### Better collections